ShivanshiAg/End_to_end_ML_project/README.md

 # 7.utils.py: in src: any functionality written in common way which can be used anywhere in the project.
 All the evaluation techniques for different models.

-# Business problem:Student Performance Indicator
+# Business problem:Student Performance Indicator (Regression Problem Statement)